 I will be the first to admit that I enjoy watching television.
-I love watching hgtv, sports and some of my favorite shows.
+I love watching hgtv, sports, and some of my favorite shows.
 So it is not a surprise that we have a lot of televisions in our home.
-Today I am going to share with you how we built a frame for a TV on the wall in our master bedroom.
+Today I am going to share how we built a TV art frame for our master bedroom.

 We built this wonderful wood tv art frame for one of our Vizio televisions.
 It’s in our master bedroom and this is what our TV used to look like in our master bedroom.